Will Vesper: Life and work

-In 1931 Vesper, whom Thomas Mann described asalready one of the worst of the nationalist buffoons, joined the NSDAP.
-After the exclusion of the disapproved authors from the Poetry department of the Academy of Prussian Arts (like Thomas Mann, Leonhard Frank, Alfred Döblin and others), in around 1933 Vesper installed among others Hans Friedrich Blunck, Hans Carossa and Hans Grimm in the Poets Academy.
-In the public book-burning in May 1933 in Dresden, Vesper gave the ceremonial speech.
+In 1931, Vesper, whom Thomas Mann described as "already one of the worst of the nationalist buffoons", joined the NSDAP.
+After the exclusion of the disapproved authors from the Poetry department of the Academy of Prussian Arts like Thomas Mann, Leonhard Frank, Alfred Döblin, and others, Vesper installed among others Hans Friedrich Blunck, Hans Carossa, and Hans Grimm in the Poets Academy around 1933.
+In the May 1933 public book-burning in Dresden, Vesper gave the ceremonial speech.
 He was one of the 88 authors who in October 1933 signed the Vow of the Loyal Followers (Gelöbnis treuester Gefolgschaft) for Adolf Hitler published in the Vossische Zeitung and Frankfurter Zeitung.

 Already, at the beginning of the thirties, Vesper was becoming known as an author of the Bertelsmann editions.
 In his literary Journal Die Neue Literatur Vesper carried out a kind of private censorship or revisionism, regularly embarking upon defamatory campaigns against authors and publishers who did not agree with his personal views.
-When he also did not hold back from attacking the State Directives in regard to writing, he lost the advantage of his position, so that in 1936 he withdrew from his duties to the estate of his wife Rose (Rimpau) Vesper at Triangel bei Gifhorn.
-Here he occupied himself as a farmer, but continued to issue his literary newsletters until the year 1943.
+When he also did not hold back from attacking the State Directives in regard to writing, he lost the advantage of his position.
+By 1936, he withdrew from his duties to the estate of his wife Rose (Rimpau) Vesper at Triangel bei Gifhorn, where he occupied himself as a farmer but also continued to issue his literary newsletters until the year 1943.

-After the war Vesper was an editor in the Bertelsmann-Verlag and was active in right-wing circles through readings and Writers' Congresses for Hans Grimm in Lippoldsberg, also where he worked.
-He died in Gut Triangel on 14 March 1962.

-Will Vesper's son, the author Bernward Vesper (1938-1971), also became well known when his autobiographic novel Die Reise (Journey, or, Trip) was posthumously published in 1977.
+After the war, Vesper was an editor in the Bertelsmann-Verlag and was active in right-wing circles through readings and Writers' Congresses for Hans Grimm in Lippoldsberg, also where he worked.
+He died in Gut Triangel, near Gifhorn, on 14 March 1962.
+Vesper's son, the author Bernward Vesper (1938–1971), also became well known when his autobiographic novel Die Reise (Journey, or, Trip) was posthumously published in 1977.
 As a student of German studies and sociology, he had been the partner of Gudrun Ensslin, who later became founder of the Red Army Faction.
 Die Reise is considered an important document of the spirit of the German student movement and German society of the 1960s.